woxels/Woxel/README.md

 # Woxel

+## It's completely broken on Wayland at the moment, no window border and no mouse locking.
+Working on a web version as suppliment.

 ![screenshot](https://raw.githubusercontent.com/woxels/woxels.github.io/main/Screenshot_2023-09-02_07-06-18.png)

 Woxel uses intuitive controls identical to Minetest or Minecraft, while providing a design experience similar to Goxel or Magicalvoxel.

-It's completely broken oh Wayland at the moment, no window border and no mouse locking.
-Working on a web version as suppliment.

 💬 Join our discord! https://discord.gg/AH23bGNE2h